cisco-open/libnasp/components/heimdall/heimdall/README.md

 helm install -n heimdall --create-namespace heimdall ./experimental/heimdall/charts/heimdall
 ```

-Take note of the exposed Heimdall service, this can be used in mobile applications for example, to get get an Istio entry confgiuration:
+Take note of the exposed Heimdall service, this can be used in mobile applications for example to get an Istio entry configuration:

 ```bash
 kubectl describe services -n heimdall heimdall-gw | grep Ingress | awk '{print $3}'